Professor of Sociology and African American Studies

 Dr. Watkins-Hayes is also principal investigator of The Health, Hardship and Renewal Study, which explores the economic and social survival strategies of women living with HIV/AIDS in the Chicago area.
 Results from that study will be presented in the book, Remaking a Life, Reversing an Epidemic: HIV/AIDS and the Politics of Transformation (under contract at the University of California Press).
 In 2009, she received a Robert Wood Johnson Foundation Health Investigator Award and a National Science Foundation Early CAREER Award to conduct this research.

 Watkins-Hayes has published numerous articles in journals and edited volumes including, The Annual Review of Sociology, Social Problems, and The DuBois Review.
-She currently serves on the Board of Trustees of Spelman College and the Advisory Board of the Spelman College Women’s Research and Resource Center and has been profiled in Essence, USA Today Weekend, Chicago Magazine, and the Chicago Sun-Times.
+She currently serves on the Board of Trustees of Spelman College and the Board of Director of the Detroit Institute of Arts.
+Dr. Watkins-Hayes has been profiled in ESSENCE, USA Today Weekend, Chicago Magazine, and the Chicago Sun-Times.

 How do women remake, not simply rebuild, their lives after traumas associated with social and economic disadvantage?
 Drawing upon data from Watkins-Hayes’ Health, Hardship, and Renewal Study, a large-scale investigation of the social and economic lives of women living with HIV/AIDS, this project explores the process through which individuals fundamentally shift how they conceptualize, strategize around, and tactically address struggles related to complex inequalities that affect their everyday lives.
 It entails the adoption of a radically different set of approaches to negotiate questions of physical, social, economic, and political survival in moments of crisis and extreme distress.
 Watkins-Hayes traces the unique safety net that has been critical for the abilities of HIV-positive women to launch successful transformative projects and argues that the AIDS service and health care infrastructure offers important lessons for how we might think about assisting more socially and economically marginalized populations, not just those who are living with HIV.
 As such, Remaking a Life traces the process by which radical improvements in social well-being occur and seeks to explain those instances in which the efforts fail.
 This project is funded by the National Science Foundation and the Robert Wood Johnson Foundation.